automorphic-project/automorphic-website/README.markdown

 5. run `make tags` in `automorphic-website/tex/`

-6. clone `automorphic-tonols` in the `base` directory using `git clone https://github.com/automorphic-project/automorphic-tools`
+6. clone `automorphic-tools` in the `base` directory using `git clone https://github.com/automorphic-project/automorphic-tools`

 7. change directories to `automorphic-tools` and create the database by calling `python create.py`